aslivka/CS373-site/pages/network_security.md

 ### Why Do We Need Network Security?
-It seems like an obvious question but here a couple reasons Why do we need network security?
+It seems like an obvious question but here a couple reasons
-*	Helping Host-based protections
+*	Help Host-based protections
     *	Keep dangerous hosts/data out  / Create a safe space
     *	Prevent exfiltration of critical data
-*	Threats come in from the network, companies to defend themselves against them
+*	Threats come in from the network, companies need to defend themselves against them
     *	DDoS and atttacks from network in (e.g., Stack overflow, Morris Worm)
-*	Threats out ON the network: Worms, Botnets, and misc
+*	Keep threats out ON the network: Worms, Botnets, and misc

 #### Network-based Protection Stategies
 *	Positive policy (whitelists)